anneglienke/anneglienke/README.md

 I do my best to share what I'm learning so you'll find some well-documented useful repos too, don't worry.

 - 🔭  I’m currently working at [A3Data](https://github.com/a3data)
-- 🌱  I’m a Data Analyst, currently learning about Data Engineering.
+- 🌱  I'm a former Data Analyst, currently working with Data Engineering.
 - 📫  How to reach me: anneglienke@gmail.com

 <center>